Tepid U.S. Jobs Report Adds To Economic Jitters

 "Household consumption right now is propping up the U.S. economy," said Joe Brusuelas, chief economist for the audit and consulting firm RSM.
 "We'll see if the uncertainty tax that's been placed on the economy by trade policy begins to adversely influence consumer attitudes."

-A significant chunk of consumer spending is now going to non-traditional retailers.
+A significant chunk of consumer spending is now going to nontraditional retailers.
 The retail sector continued to hemorrhage workers, shedding 11,000 jobs in August.

 Although wages have been rising faster than inflation, boosting consumers' real spending power, the gains have remained relatively modest.